Who Texted Me? No more guessing!

 At some point or another, everyone asks the question “who texted me”?
 It can be infuriating, receiving text messages and phone calls from numbers again and again.
 They persist for days, sometimes even weeks.
-Responding to the numbers doesn’t work, if only you could figure out WHO it was behind those numbers so that you could take the proper action.
+Responding to the numbers doesn’t work, if only you could figure out who is behind those numbers so that you could take the proper action.

 Does the above paragraph sound familiar?
 Are you a victim of annoying and obnoxious text messages and phone calls from unknown numbers?
 If so, then this article (and our website in general) was created specifically to help you.
 Some background info on shortcodes.org would probably be helpful for you to better understand our mission and why we offer this reverse number lookup service to the users of our site for free.
 Heck, we’ve even go so far as to write our articles about different cell phone functionality in hopes that it will help people understand how to opt out of premium rates text message fees.

 We believe in a “freemium” model for the data that our users submit to our site’s cell phone directory.
 We are an aggregate of information that is run by our site’s users.
 People receive text messages and phone calls from unknown numbers and come to our website to report them – thus ensuring that no one else will fall victim to the spam or scam text messages or calls on their cell phones and landlines.